 We investigate the assertion that marketplace lending platforms fairly allocate newly originated loans between institutional and retail markets.
 In the first portion of the paper, we show that platforms fairly allocate loans on average over our sample.
 Loans allocated to institutional investors and retail investors appear to have statistically indistinguishable default rates on average.
-However, when we incorporate institutional investor's increase in demand for loans, we obtain evidence consistent with both the quid pro quo and regulatory scrutiny channels.
-The results show that institutional investors are allocated loans with lower default rates during periods of low institutional loan demand, consistent with a quid pro quo relationship between institutional investors and the platform.
-Conservatively, we estimate that institutional investors are allocated loans with 8.4% lower default rates during such periods.
-Using the sample average default and interest rates, this should roughly translate to a 27 BP difference in net return between the two groups.
-When institutional loan demand increases, loan allocation deteriorates for institutional investors and default rates increase by 5.8%.
-We show that in conjunction with this decline, retail investors are offered loans with a 12.8% lower default rate.
-The decline in loan quality for institutional investors during high institutional loan demand is consistent with our proposed regulatory scrutiny channel.
-If regulators are more inclined to monitor when markets "heat up," a platform anticipating monitoring may reduce quid pro quo behavior toward institutional investors.
+However, when we consider the value of future additional loan volume commitments to the platform, we obtain evidence consistent with both the quid pro quo and regulatory scrutiny channels.
+The results show that institutional investors are allocated loans with lower default rates during periods when the value of additional loan volume is high, consistent with a quid pro quo relationship between institutional investors and the platform.
+Conservatively, we estimate that institutional investors are allocated loans with 6.7% lower default rates during such periods.
+Using the sample average default and interest rates, this should roughly translate to a 21 BP difference in net return between the two groups.
+When institutional loan demand increases, and the value of additional future loan volume is low, loan allocation deteriorates for institutional investors and default rates increase by 4.2%.
+We show that in conjunction with this decline, retail investors are offered loans with a 6.8% lower default rate.
+The decline in loan quality for institutional investors during periods when additional loan volume has less value is consistent with our proposed regulatory scrutiny channel.

-To understand why MLP might allocate loans with lower default rates to retail investors during periods of elevated regulatory monitoring, we discuss the heavy regulatory pressure felt by FinTech platforms in their infancy.
+To understand why MLP might allocate loans with lower default rates to retail investors, we discuss the heavy regulatory pressure felt by FinTech platforms in their infancy.
 We argue that MLP were subjected to heavy state and federal regulatory scrutiny early in their firm life cycle.
 This included additional monitoring, enforcement actions, and the temporary closure of both major U.S. FinTech credit platforms studied here.
-Given the high cost of noncompliance, an MLP may swing allocation behavior in favor of retail investors during periods likely to engender regulatory monitoring.
-Consistent with this notion, we show that high-demand periods coincide with a lowering of rejection rates in the loan-screening process and an aggregate increase in default rates.
-Thus, the reactionary behavior would be similar to what Kubick et al. (2016) show for firms engaging in taxavoidance behavior after some type of regulatory intervention.
-Finally, we also show that following an exogenous increase in regulatory scrutiny (the San Bernardino shooting), the marketplace lending platform under examination shifted its allocation preference from institutional investors to retail investors, regardless of loan demand.
-One of our main contributions is to demonstrate the extent to which heightened regulatory oversight can alter platform behavior in the growing FinTech area.
+Given the high cost of noncompliance, an MLP may favor retail investors, especially when the value of additional future loan volume is low.
+Consistent with this notion, we show that high institutional loan demand periods coincide with a lowering of rejection rates in the loan-screening process and an aggregate increase in default rates.
+Thus, the reactionary behavior would be similar to what Kubick et al. (2016) show for firms engaging in tax-avoidance behavior after some type of regulatory intervention.
+Finally, we also show that following an exogenous increase in regulatory scrutiny (the San Bernardino shooting), the marketplace lending platform under examination strategically allocates lower defaulting loans to retail investors, regardless of the value of additional future loan volume.
+One of our main contributions is to demonstrate the extent to which early regulatory oversight can alter platform behavior in the growing FinTech area.